andrewt3000/DL4NLP/README.md

 # Deep Learning for NLP resources

-State of the art resources for NLP sequence modeling tasks such as machine translation, image cpationing, and dialog.
+State of the art resources for NLP sequence modeling tasks such as machine translation, image captioning, and dialog.

 [My notes on neural networks, rnn, lstm](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md)